 1. Refusing to head out when they've made plans.

 You don't want to go out in the rain, and who could blame you.
 But your beau has a plan that includes a stroll through the drizzle, and by slamming the breaks on heading out in bad weather you could potentially ruin said plan, says Sarah Glick, proposal planner at Brilliant Event Planning in New York City.

 2. Refusing to go with the flow on a date.

 "They could spill the beans without even saying a word," says Glick.
 "A shared glance or a whispered conversation could be enough to tip you off."
-When you run into his friends or family, it's best to steer the conversation from your future and into the present.
-As for the guy about to propose, Glick recommends, "only those who are directly involved in the plan should know about it until you actually pop the question."
+When you run into friends or family, it's best to steer the conversation from your future and into the present.
+As for the partner about to propose, Glick recommends, "only those who are directly involved in the plan should know about it until you actually pop the question."